mjt2005/COE379L-Final/README.md

 `CIFAR-10_Train`: Notebook containing model training on the real CIFAR data and experiments related to the model.

 # Inference Server Setup
 1. To begin the inference server for inferencing, the user must first pull the following Docker image `mjt2005/model_chaining:1.0` using the command `docker pull mjt2005/model_chaining:1.0`.
+You can also directly run the container with the command `docker run -it --rm -p 5000:5000 mjt2005/model_chaining:1.0` if you wish.
 2. After pulling the premade image, the user must start the container for the server in the background using the command `docker compose up -d --build`.
 3. Now the server is ready to take in user query routes.

 # API Endpoints
-`curl -X POST http://localhost:5000/generate \ -H "Content-Type: application/json" \-d '{"prompt": "blank"}' \--output blank.jpg`: `POST` request that generates an image based on the prompt and saves to files as a jpg.
+`curl -X POST http://localhost:5000/generate -H "Content-Type: application/json" -d '{"prompt": "blank"}' --output blank.jpg`: `POST` request that generates an image based on the prompt and saves to files as a jpg.

 `curl localhost:5000/models/<model_type>`: `GET` request that returns the metadata of a selected model type: `mixed` or `real`.
+The 'mixed' model was trained on both synthetic and real images with a 55:45 split.
+The 'real' model was trained exclusively on real images.

 `curl -X POST -F "image= blank.jpg" localhost:5000/inference/<model>`: `POST` request that returns the classification of the inputted image using the specified model in `<model>`.